-The Virginia Constitution requires that Commonwealth's attorneys be elected by voters every four years.
-State law requires that each CA be a member of the Virginia State Bar, and that the person reside in the city or county for at least 30 days before the election.
+The Virginia Constitution requires that Commonwealth's attorneys be elected by voters every four years.9 State law requires that each CA be a member of the Virginia State Bar,10 and that the person reside in the city or county for at least 30 days before the election.11

 Once elected, a CA appoints assistant prosecutors to help carry out the duties of the office.
 These obligations include the prosecution of all felony criminal offenses in the city or county, and the enforcement of all forfeiture actions.
 Felony offenses range from murder, rape, and robbery to drug possession and thefts of more than \$200, as well as arguably petty offenses like signing a job application for a state job that includes misinformation.
-CAs typically handle most misdemeanor prosecutions as well, though they are not required to do so.
-12 a prosecutor cannot ethically prosecute a case that is not supported by probable cause, nor coerce a defendant who does not have a lawyer into taking a plea agreement.13 The Due Process Clause of the Fourteenth Amendment of the U.S. Constitution prohibits prosecutors from withholding certain information from criminal defendants if the information is favorable to the defendant.14
+CAs typically handle most misdemeanor prosecutions as well, though they are not required to do so.12

+Prosecutors are also bound by ethical obligations, the Virginia Constitution, and the United States Constitution.
+For example, a prosecutor cannot ethically prosecute a case that is not supported by probable cause, nor coerce a defendant who does not have a lawyer into taking a plea agreement.13 The Due Process Clause of the Fourteenth Amendment of the U.S. Constitution prohibits prosecutors from withholding certain information from criminal defendants if the information is favorable to the defendant.14